- Home

 Find jobs near you

-What are some of the drawbacks of an apprenticeship?
+What are some drawbacks of an apprenticeship?

-- Limited career choice – While apprenticeships offer access to plenty of different careers, many still require a university degree.
+Minimum wage for a first-year apprentice sits at £8 per hour (as of April 1st 2026).
+After your first year, it’ll jump up to the national minimum for regular workers, which is £12.71. - Limited career choice – While apprenticeships offer access to various jobs, many career paths still require a university degree.
 So, depending on what industry you want to work in, an apprenticeship may or may not be an option for getting you there.

-- Less flexibility later on – Apprenticeships can involve very focused training: meaning much of your time will be spent learning how to perform a certain role in a specific industry.
+- Less flexibility later on – Apprenticeships can involve very focused training, meaning much of your time will be spent learning how to perform a certain role in a specific industry.

 This means that, unlike a university degree (which can give you an entry point into a broad range of careers), future job opportunities may be narrower.
-However, this doesn’t have to be a problem, as long as you consider your choice of apprenticeship carefully.
+This doesn’t have to be a problem, as long as you consider your choice of apprenticeship carefully. - Not a traditional learning environment – If you’re thinking about studying at a degree level (a higher or degree apprenticeship), it’s worth remembering that an apprenticeship offers a very different experience to university.

 To make sure that the university route isn’t for you, you may want to do some research about life as a mature student before you commit to an apprenticeship.
 This personal story from Rest Less member Christine is a good place to start.